MouseLand/facemap/README.md

 # FaceMap
-matlab GUI for processing videos of rodents.
+Matlab GUI for processing videos of rodents.
 Works for GRAYSCALE and RGB movies.
 Can process multi-camera videos.
-Some example movies to test the GUI on are located [here](https://drive.google.com/drive/folders/1fOkIXyEsxO-lDGZLy0gCKf1d7OjnUcnQ?usp=sharing)
+Some example movies to test the GUI on are located [here](https://drive.google.com/drive/folders/1fOkIXyEsxO-lDGZLy0gCKf1d7OjnUcnQ?usp=sharing).
+The original FaceMap GUI which only works on single-view movies and writes a binary file for processing (only efficient if movies are compressed) is [here](https://github.com/carsen-stringer/FaceMapOriginal).

 ![GUI screenshot](/GUIscreenshot.png?raw=true "gui screenshot")